-The second step of the Add User wizard determines which permissions the user will have assigned, either through adding the user to a group or attaching the permission policies directly.
+The second step of the Add User wizard determines which permissions the user has assigned, either through adding the user to a group or attaching the permission policies directly.

-After reviewing the details of the user to be created and pressing the Create User button, there is a final and critical stage.
+After reviewing the details of the user to be created and pressing Create User, there is a final and critical stage.